Aaron Judge Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.4 strikeouts per nine innings put together by the Twins pitching staff ranks third in MLB.
+- The 10.4 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins' 2.46 team ERA ranks second across all league pitching staffs.
+- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.50).

-- Twins pitchers combine to give up 13 total home runs at a rate of one per game (to rank 12th in the league).
+- Twins pitchers combine to rank 15th in baseball in home runs allowed (16 total, 1.1 per game).

-- Varland will take the mound to start for the Twins, his first of the season.
+- The Twins will look to Mahle (1-1) in his third start of the season.

+- His last time out came out of the bullpen on Friday when the righty threw 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.